EPCCed/pybde/README.md

 non-default values for these arguments you can specify `rel_tol` and `abs_tol` arguments when constructing the `BDESolver` object.

+The `BooleanTimeSeries` class also performs some floating point comparisons and adopts the same approach a `BSESolver`.
+To alter the default relative and absolute tolerances for the `BooleanTimeSeries` class set the `rel_tol` and `abs_tol` static attributes of the class.

 ## Acknowledgements

 This work was supported by the Engineering and Physical Sciences Research Council (grant number [EP/N018125/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N018125/1))